-- 7. It is not uncommon for an elderly patient to experience a reduction in the stomach's ability to produce hydrochloric acid.
-This change may result in which effect? - A. Delayed gastric emptying - B. An increase in gastric acidity - C. Decreased intestinal absorption of medications - D. Altered absorption of weakly acidic drugs such as aspirin
+- 7. The nurse recognizes that it is not uncommon for an elderly patient to experience a reduction in the stomach's ability to produce hydrochloric acid.
+This change may result in which effect? - a.
+Delayed gastric emptying - b.
+Increased gastric acidity - c.
+Decreased intestinal absorption of medications - d.
+Altered absorption of weakly acidic drugs

-Reduction in the stomach's ability to produce hydrochloric acid is an aging-related change that results in a decrease in gastric acidity and may alter the absorption of weakly acidic drugs, such as aspirin.
+Reduction in the stomach's ability to produce hydrochloric acid is an aging-related change that results in a decrease in gastric acidity and may alter the absorption of weakly acidic drugs.
 The other options are not results of reduced hydrochloric acid production.